Most students are eligible to receive financial aid from the federal government to help pay for college or career school.

 - Have a T-visa—You are eligible if you have a T-visa or a parent with a T-visa.

 Apply for financial aid

 Are you eligible for federal student aid?
 File your FAFSA!

 The time to file your FAFSA—Free Application for Federal Student Aid—is NOW.

 The WSU school code for all campuses is 003800.
 Learn more about the FAFSA.

 Not eligible to file a FAFSA?
-Complete a WASFA—Washington Application for State Financial Aid.
+Complete a WASFA—Washington Application for State Financial Aid—the same deadline applies.